-In May 2011, Rudolf Buchbinder’s performances as pianist and conductor in Beethoven’s five piano concertos at Vienna’s Musikverein together with the Vienna Philharmonic were released on DVD and Blu-ray.
-In November 2012, Rudolf Buchbinder presented a live recording of Mozart concertos with Concentus Musicus Wien and Nikolaus Harnoncourt.
 The interpretation of the “new testament” of the piano repertoire has developed into a core interest for Rudolf Buchbinder.
-He continues to set standards with his performances of the complete 32 sonatas by Ludwig van Beethoven in more than 40 cities, among them Vienna, Munich, Zurich, St. Petersburg, Buenos Aires, Beijing and Milan.
-In the 2012/13 concert season Rudolf Buchbinder performs his entire Beethoven cycle in Berlin.
+He continues to set standards with his performances of the complete 32 sonatas by Ludwig van Beethoven in more than 40 cities, among them Vienna, Berlin, Munich, Zurich, St. Petersburg, Buenos Aires, Beijing and Milan.

 Throughout the 2010/11 season he maintained a particularly close cooperation with the Staatskapelle Dresden as the orchestra’s first Artist in Residence.
 His cycle of all Beethoven piano sonatas at the Semperoper in Dresden was recorded live and released in May 2011 as a CD box by Sony/RCA Red Seal.
 In 2012 it won the prestigious Echo Klassik Award in the category “Instrumentalist of the year” and the Choc de l'année 2012.

-Rudolf Buchbinder is the founding artistic director of the Grafenegg Music Festival near Vienna, which has quickly gained its rank among the major orchestra festivals in Europe since its foundation in 2007.
-In his biography “Da Capo“ (which includes an introduction by German music critic Joachim Kaiser), Rudolf Buchbinder offers insights into his life as one of today’s most distinguished pianists.
+Rudolf Buchbinder is the founding artistic director of the Grafenegg Festival which has quickly gained its rank among the major orchestra festivals in Europe since its foundation in 2007.
+In his biography “Da Capo” (which includes an introduction by German music critic Joachim Kaiser) Rudolf Buchbinder offers insights into his life as one of today’s most distinguished pianists.

 For further information please visit the homepage www.buchbinder.net.